szagade/training-jenkins/README.md

-# training-jenkins done auto agaiin
+# training-jenkins done auto agaiin see